-Jacobean flowers united with lavish trim create the ultimate backdrop for our Jacobie Victory Swag.
+Jacobean flowers united with lavish trim create the ultimate backdrop for our Jacobie Victory Swag in Mist.
 Embellished with chair-tie accents, and elegantly draped from a decorative pole, this style will enhance any setting.
-Choose from Mist, Onyx, Pompeii, or Vintage.

 Visit the Related Products tab to view the complete Jacobie Collection, and to request fabric swatches.
 For tips on how to measure your windows, check out the Diagrams tab.
 See the Description tab for more information.